 - Internet Technology Specifications: If I'm deep into a specific technology, I will usually end up spending a lot of my research time in one or more of the relevant IETF working groups.
 As a byproduct, I've written a couple of dozen Internet-Draft specifications for a variety of projects over the years, which you can view here if you are interested.

-I am always looking for short-term and/or part-time technical projects.
-If you would like to discuss your project needs, you can send me email via firstname.lastname@example.org, or you can call me at 301-481-6597.
+I am no longer looking for short-term and/or part-time technical projects, but if you would like to discuss your project you can send me email via email@example.com.